A potentially large tree growing to a height to 45 m. It does not form a lignotuber.

-Potentially large tree growing to a height to 45 m (but does not form a lignotuber).
-Commonly found in forests and woodland, often in pure stands, on soils of low to medium fertility in coastal NSW.
-It grows south from around Morisset in NSW, along the coast and tablelands, on the eastern side of the Great Dividing Range in Victoria to north-eastern Tasmania.
+Commonly found in forests and woodland, often in pure stands, on soils of low to medium fertility.
 It forms a dominant part of some vegetation communities, usually where soil is sandy, but trees can be found, sometimes quite large, on transitional and clay-enriched soils.
-Usually found on higher ground.
+Usually found on higher ground especially ridgetop vegetation.

-Bark is rough on the trunk and the larger branches (resembling ironbark in some case – a useful identification feature), smooth, white to yellow bark above.
+Bark is rough on the trunk and the larger branches (resembling ironbark in some case – a useful identification feature when taken with bare branches above), smooth, white to yellow bark above.
 The rough bark is thin and flaky on younger trees, but becomes thick and dark grey to black and furrowed with age.

-Juvenile / coppicing growth is elliptic to lance-shaped or curved, bluish-green to glaucous leaves, to 170 mm long and to 75 mm wide.
+Eucalyptus spp. have simple and usually alternate adult leaves with juvenile leaves starting off opposite to alternate (disjunct).
+In this species, juvenile / coppicing growth is elliptic to lanceolate or falcate, bluish-green to glaucous leaves, to 170 mm long and to 75 mm wide.

-Adult leaves are the same shade of glossy green on both sides, lance-shaped to curved, to about 200 mm long and to 40 mm wide on a petiole to 20 mm long.
+Adult leaves are the same shade of glossy green on both sides, lanceolate to falcate, to about 200 mm long and to 40 mm wide on a petiole to 20 mm long.
 The leaves strongly reflect the sunlight (glisten), hence its common name and a useful feature for identification.

-The capsules are distinctive and also help in identification.
-They are barrel-shaped or conical capsule to 11 mm long and to 9 mm wide with the valves near rim level.
-The top of the capsule can have a thick red disc and walls.
+The fruit of eucalypts are a woody capsule (commonly called ‘gum nuts’) which come in a wide variety of shapes with the top part having a sunken, flat or raised disc and with the valves inserted, disc-level, exserted to strongly exserted.
+In this species, the capsules are distinctive and also help in identification.
+They are barrel-shaped or conical, to 11 mm long and to 9 mm wide with the valves near rim level.
+The top of the capsule can have a thick red disc and walls when ripe.
+They usually litter the ground heavily or frequently underneath continuous stands.

 Uncommon in horticulture.
-Useful shade tree.
-And tolerates frost and light snow.
+A useful shade tree and it tolerates frost and light snow.

-If a site has remnant trees onsite, then these can be incorporated into lawns and gardens with very nice effect.
+If a site has remnant trees, then these can be incorporated into lawns and gardens to a very nice effect.
 Can grow to over 20 m tall so not suited to small gardens.
 Useful in a large landscape or open garden, especially on a ridgetop or hill.

 Eucalypts can suffer problems from, caterpillars, leaf eating beetles, psyllids and borers to name a few.
 In undisturbed conditions, the numbers of eucalypt-feeding insects and their predators and parasites are in balance, so that they rarely cause tree death and most trees quickly recover from attack.
 In a home situation nature can get out of balance.